 - CO1.
-Explain concept of consumer behavior and different facets of consumer buying behavior. - CO2.
-Analyze and interpret the consumer behavior and its relationship with different environment factors. - CO3.
-Understand and describe consumer decision process pre -purchase and post purchase as well as repeat purchase behavior. - CO4.
-Apply Consumer Behavior strategies by understanding customers' preferences for the long-term sustainability of the Organizations. - CO5.
-Design contemporary issues of the marketing in the present scenario.
+To explain concept of consumer behavior and different facets of consumer buying behavior. - CO2.
+To Analyze and interpret the consumer behavior and its relationship with different environment factors. - CO3.
+To Understand and describe consumer decision process pre -purchase and post purchase as well as repeat purchase behavior. - CO4.
+To Apply Consumer Behavior strategies by understanding customers' preferences for the long-term sustainability of the Organizations. - CO5.
+To Design contemporary issues of the marketing in the present scenario.